DenisPav/Ooze/README.md

 # 🌳💧 Ooze - Sorting, Filtering, Paging and Selections for ASP.NET Core and EF Core

 ## ⚙ Setup
-You'll need to add reference to the package (insert link here when it will be available).
+You'll need to add reference to the package (most easily by adding it via `git modules` to the project).
 After that call `.AddOoze()` method on services inside of `ConfigureServices()` method in your startup class.

 Create a configuration class for your EF entity class.
 For example:
 ```csharp